vaimee/desmo/desmo-docusaurus/docs/developer/desmo-dapp/DApp.md

 In order to use the *linksmart*, we have to install *GO*.
 Download and install GO from [go.dev](https://go.dev/dl/).

-After you test that GO is working on your local machine, you have to donwload, setup, and run the *linksmart* repository:
+After you test that GO is working on your local machine, you have to download, setup, and run the *linksmart* repository:
 1. `cd ./linksmart-directory`
 2. `./downloadRepo.sh`
 3. `cd ./directoryManager`